Taiwan says U.S.-led 'Chip 4' group discussed supply chain resilience

 By Sarah Wu

-TAIPEI, Sept 30 (Reuters) - The United States has convened the first meeting of a working group of East Asian countries to discuss how to strengthen the semiconductor supply chain, a Taiwanese official said on Friday, after a two-year global chip crunch.
+TAIPEI, Sept 30 (Reuters) - The United States convened a preliminary meeting of a working group with East Asian countries to discuss semiconductor supply chain resilience and cooperation, a Taiwan official said on Friday.

-The semiconductor shortage, which forced some carmakers to halt production, thrust chip powerhouse Taiwan into the spotlight and has made supply chain management a bigger priority for governments around the world.
+The global chip shortage, which over the past two years has wreaked havoc on supply chains and forced automakers to halt production, thrust chip powerhouse Taiwan into the spotlight and made supply chain management a bigger priority for governments around the world.

-The preliminary meeting of the working group - which has been dubbed 'Chip 4' - also involved representatives from South Korea and Japan.
+The preliminary meeting of the working group - which has been dubbed 'Chip 4' - also included representatives from South Korea and Japan, Wang said.

-The group's member countries are home to the world's largest contract chip maker Taiwan Semiconductor Manufacturing Co Ltd 2330.TW, South Korean memory chip giants Samsung Electronics Co Ltd 005930.KS and SK Hynix 000660.KS, and key Japanese suppliers of semiconductor materials and equipment.
+The group is home to critical players in the global semiconductor industry, including Taiwan Semiconductor Manufacturing Co Ltd 2330.TW, the world's largest contract chip maker, South Korean memory chip giants Samsung Electronics Co Ltd 005930.KS and SK Hynix 000660.KS, and key Japanese suppliers of semiconductor materials and equipment.

 President Tsai Ing-wen last month told visiting U.S. lawmakers that Taiwan is committed to ensuring its partners have reliable supplies of semiconductors, or "democracy chips", and urged allies to boost collaboration amid intensified threats from China.